-The lamb atop the cross is in the form of an ancient symbol, the agnus dei, or Lamb of God, colloquially called "The Lamb and Flag."
+The lamb atop the cross is in the form of an ancient symbol, the agnus Dei, or Lamb of God.
 The Lamb stands as though slain (Rev 5:6).
 He is pierced by the cross, but from the cross flies the banner of resurrection, a red cross against a white background.
 The halo indicates divinity for this is the Son of God.
 God himself entered into human history to defeat evil and put the world right, even at great cost to himself.
 "Behold, the Lamb of God, who takes away the sin of the world!"
-(John 1:29)
+(John 1:29).

-With the death and resurrection of Jesus, God's enemies are defeated: not the Romans or the Jews, but evil, Satan, death and sin.
+With the death and resurrection of Jesus, God's enemies are defeated: not the Romans nor the Jews, but evil, Satan, death and sin.
 With Jesus' ascension to heaven there is a human in God's presence.
 With Christ's enthronement there is a faithful and true ruler over God's kingdom.
-The Son returns to the Father, fully justifying his declaration,

-"This is my Son, whom I love; with him I am well pleased."
-(Matt 3:17; 17:5; 2 Pet 1:17)
+The Son returns to the Father, fully justifying his declaration, "This is my beloved Son, with whom I am well pleased" (Matt 3:17; 17:5; 2 Pet 1:17).